Clive Donner: 1980s

 The Nude Bomb (1980) is a comedy based on the television series Get Smart, which featured Don Adams reprising his role as secret agent Maxwell Smart.
 This was followed by the parody Charlie Chan and the Curse of the Dragon Queen (1981) featuring Angie Dickinson, Michelle Pfeiffer, and Peter Ustinov.

 Stealing Heaven (1988) is a costume drama based on the 12th-century romance of Peter Abelard and Héloïse and was Donner's last theatrical film.

 For television, Donner directed a film version of The Scarlet Pimpernel (1982) with Ian McKellen and Jane Seymour and productions based on two Charles Dickens novels, Oliver Twist (1982) and A Christmas Carol (1984), both starring George C. Scott.

 Death

-Donner died at age 84 on 7 September 2010 in London due to complications of Alzheimer's disease.
-His Australian wife, Jocelyn Rickards, a costume designer whom he met while working on Alfred the Great and married in 1969, had died in 2005.
+Donner died at age 84 on 7 September 2010 at a care home in Virginia Water, Surrey, due to complications of Alzheimer's disease.
+His Australian wife, Jocelyn Rickards, a costume designer whom he met while working on Alfred the Great and married in 1971, had died in 2005.